umbertopicchini/umbertopicchini.github.io/_pages/bayes.md

 Bayes Nordics
 ======
-To ease the spread of information on events related to Bayesian methods, Bayesian data analysis and the practice of Bayesian analysis, I have created [Bayes Nordics](https://sites.google.com/site/bayesnordics/).
-This is a distribution-list that focusses on Bayesian-related events, activities and job-posts in the European Nordic countries (just because I happen to work in a Nordic country).
+I have created [Bayes Nordics](https://sites.google.com/site/bayesnordics/), a mail list that focusses on Bayesian-related events, activities and job-posts in the European Nordic countries.
 **Please join in!
 It's free!**

 göBayes reading group